-"The author believes that the overall variation in extreme Hb measures of 126 and 161 (27.8% difference) and Hct measures of 39.2 and 49.5 (11.3 points difference) are beyond normal physiological limits.
-Coupled with higher Hb and Hct values in PRE samples than in all OOC samples and the markedly depressed reticulocyte values in sample 1 and 2, the findings are strongly suggestive of previous exogenous erythropoietic stimulation and/or blood transfusion.
-In addition the extremely low Hb value observed in Sample 8 (126) is both physiologically and medically abnormal.
+"The author believes that the overall variation in Hb measures of 137 and 159 (16% difference) is beyond normal physiological limits but more importantly the higher Hb values have occurred in INC and PRE samples.
+Coupled with the markedly depressed reticulocyte values in sample 1, 2, 3, 4, 5 and 7 the findings are strongly suggestive of previous exogenous erythropoietic stimulation and/or blood transfusion.
+In addition the extremely high retic level noted in sample 8 does not appear in context with the athlete's overall profile.
 As the athlete had not indicated on the Doping Control Form that there were no blood donations or traumatic blood loss this also needs explanation as this could indicate autobleed.

-In the absence of any possible underlying medical conditions and/or other reasonable explanations the author of this report recommends that this case be considered for an Anti-Doping Rule Violation under the WADA code 2.2 - Use of a Prohibited Substance or a Prohibited Method";
+In the absence of any possible underlying medical conditions and/or other reasonable explanations the author of this report recommends that this case be considered for an Anti-Doping Rule Violation under the WADA code 2.2 - Use of a Prohibited Substance or a Prohibited Method.
+This is however conditional on the basis that the remaining documents as listed above be provided to the reviewer to make a more fully informed and confident recommendation";

 ii.
-Dr Mario Zorzoli6 indicated on 28 November 2014 that "the data of the athlete bear several abnormal features" for the following reasons:
+Dr Mario Zorzoli7 indicated on 27 November 2014 that "the data of the athlete bear several abnormal features" for the following reasons:

-"Abnormal HGB sequence
+"Abnormal "RET and OFF sequence"